toa-io/toa/extensions/sampling/docs/replay.md

 ## Core Decorators

-Sampling provides a set of [core decorators](#) to replace operation inputs and verify outputs.
+Sampling provides a set of [core decorators](#) to substitute operation inputs and verify outputs.

 Decorators use sample from shared [async storage](https://nodejs.org/api/async_context.html), that is, a *sampling context*.